Designations Congruent with Things: Chapter 22

 Chapter 22

 Hermann looks fixedly at the dark line of the road, scored on either side by the repetitive reflections of headlights off lane markers.
 To his right is Oblivion Bay.
-To his left, the Wall rises in a forbidding vertical press towards a starless, clouded sky.
+To his left, the Wall rises in a forbidding vertical press toward a starless, clouded sky.

 He upshifts.
 The kick of his car’s engine presses him back against his seat.